-Answer: If a student is eligible based on academic, behavioral, and attendance requirements (see "internship eligibility" document) and has submitted an area of interest, resume, and statement of interest (initial documents are submitted junior year, updated documents are completed in the fall), the coordinator will set up conversation and/or interviews with internship partners and initiate the appropriate paperwork.
+Answer: If a student is eligible based on academic, behavioral, and attendance requirements (see "internship eligibility" document) and has submitted an area of interest, resume, and statement of interest (initial documents are submitted junior year, updated documents are completed in the fall), the coordinator will set up interviews with internship partners and initiate the appropriate paperwork.
+Students must be selected by an internship site after an interview in order to be placed.
+Applying and interviewing with a site is not a guarantee of placement.